LunarAlts/LunarAlts.github.io/README.md

-# Welcome to Alts Now!
+# Welcome to Lunar Alts!

 <hr>